UWNETLAB/metaknowledge/documentation/index.md

 ## Install without Vagrant

 Installing without Vagrant is done with [setuptools](https://pypi.python.org/pypi/setuptools).
-Go to the isilib directory and run `python3 setup.py install`
+Go to the metaknowledge directory and run `python3 setup.py install`.
+This is the same version as the that on PyPi with some extra command line tools.

-## pip

-{% highlight bash %}
-pip3 install metaknowledge
-{% endhighlight %}
+{% include docsFooter.md %}

----

-## Processing Web of Science Files

----

-## Creating Data Frames

----

-## Creating Co-Authorship Networks

----

-## Creating Citation & Co-Citation Networks

----

-## Creating Multi-Mode Networks

----

-## Writing Data for Other Programs

----

-## Questions?

-If you find bugs, or have questions, please write to:

-Reid McIlroy-Young <reid@reidmcy.com>
-John McLevey <john.mclevey@uwaterloo.ca>

----

-## License

-*metaknowledge* is free and open source software, distributed under the GPL License.